atakan-topaloglu/stable-virtual-camera/CLI_GUIDE.md

 - `Resolution and Aspect-Ratio`: Default image preprocessing include center cropping.
 All input and output are square images of size $576\times 576$.
 To overwrite, the code support to pass in `--W <W> --H <H>` directly.
 We recommend passing in `--L_short 576` such that the aspect-ratio of original image is kept while the shortest side will be resized to $576$.

 ## Task

+Before diving into the command lines, we introduce `Task` (specified by `--task <task>`) to bucket different usage cases depending on the data constraints in input and output domains (e.g., if the ordering is available).

 | Task | Type of NVS | Format of `<data_path>` | Target Views Sorted? | Input and Target Views Sorted? | Recommended Usage |
 |:--------:|:--------:|:--------:|:--------:|:--------:| :--------:|
 | `img2img`   | set NVS     | folder (parsable by `ReconfusionParser`)     | :x:     | :x:     | evaluation, benchmarking |